 Another method to photograph star trails is a single long exposure, captured over a few minutes of elapsed time.

-In most cases single exposure star trails won’t be able to transverse the entire composition of the photo.
+In most cases, single exposure star trails won’t be able to transverse the entire composition of the photo.
 Instead, these star trails will resemble long streaks of light in the sky.

 Follow these steps to try this method:

 Find this setting by looking in your camera instruction manual or online.
-Not all cameras have this setting, but nearly all full frame cameras do.
+Not all cameras have this setting, but nearly all full-frame cameras do.

-- Next, select your composition and try an exposure time of 3-4 minutes with an ISO of 600-800 and take a picture.
+Next, select your composition and try an exposure time of 3-4 minutes with an ISO of 600-800 and take a picture.

-- If your picture is too dark, increase the exposure time.
+If your picture is too dark, increase the exposure time.
 If your trails aren’t long enough, increase the exposure time.
 This is all personal preference.

-- Increase and decrease the ISO as required if there is too much noise in the photo.
+Increase and decrease the ISO as required if there is too much noise in the photo.

 Eventually, you will start to see photos you like!
 That being said, USE METHOD 1 if at all possible:)

-Photo Editing Video for Star Trails Photography
+Bonus: Photo Editing for Star Trails Photography

 Lightroom & Photoshop Video Tutorials

-Now that you learned how to take star trails photos, it’s time to post process / edit your pictures.
+Now that you learned how to take star trails photos, it’s time to post-process / edit your pictures.